nl900/rag-cloud-deploy/README.md

 ### Container
-Chose Python 3.12-slim image because this is a Python-specific base image ensuring all standard Python libraries and tools are provided out of the box.
+Chose Python 3.12-slim image because this is a Python-specific base image ensuring all standard Python libraries and tools are provided out of the box. <br>
-While smaller Python-specific images like python:3.12-alpine could work for the sample app, a full RAG application would require additional ML dependencies that may not be compatible with it.
+While smaller Python-specific images like python:3.12-alpine could work for the sample app, a full RAG application would require additional ML dependencies that may not be compatible with it. <br>
 Multi-stage docker build is employed to create a final minimal image for production.

 ### Secrets and Config Management
-The application reads neo4j and openai connection configuration from environment variables.
+The application reads neo4j and openai connection configuration from environment variables. <br>
-To avoid hardcoding the sensitive information
+To avoid hardcoding the sensitive information <br>
-    Local: use .env file and the file is passed through when running the docker Local with local Kubernetes cluster: uses the secret.yaml file to define the credentials Staging and production: the secrets are managed using managed secret provider eg aws secret store and injected into Kubernetes via the envFrom
+    &nbsp;&nbsp;&nbsp; Local: use .env file and the file is passed through when running the docker <br>
+    &nbsp;&nbsp;&nbsp; Local with local Kubernetes cluster: uses the secret.yaml file to define the credentials <br>
+    &nbsp;&nbsp;&nbsp; Staging and production: the secrets are managed using managed secret provider eg aws secret store and injected into Kubernetes via the envFrom <br>
 URI and port are not considered as sensitive and is passed in Kubernetes ConfigMap

-### Resource management
-Defining CPU and memory requests and limits in deployment manifests adds complexity but ensures that pods are scheduled efficiently, prevents a single pod from consuming all node resources, and helps the application scale safely while maintaining high availability.

 ### Deployment strategy